mnelson4/printmyblog/readme.txt

 https://www.youtube.com/watch?v=puMi_CLxl3s&feature=youtu.be

-It works with hundreds of blog posts, with Gutenberg and page builder posts.
+It works with hundreds of blog posts, with Gutenberg, and page builders.
 Only your posts’ content is printed, not your logo, site title, sidebar widgets, footer, etc. Just the stuff you care to read.

 = But You’re Destroying Trees! =
 Yes it can be a lot of paper.
+But

+* there are paper-saving options, like using small text, multiple columns, and use smaller images (or removing them altogether)
-But your latest package delivery used up about the same amount of tree.
-Besides, you can recycle the pages if you’re done.
-Lastly, you don’t need to actually print to paper.
+* your latest package delivery used up about the same amount of tree
+* you can recycle the pages if you’re done anyways
+* lastly, you don’t need to actually print to paper.
 Google Chrome and other browsers allow you to instead print to PDF.

 == Contribute ==